-San Francisco's new $2 billion terminal shuts down after crack found in support beam
+$2B ‘Grand Central of the West’ terminal is shut down over safety concerns

 Zabaneh said engineers spent the day inspecting the damage and decided to shut the station around 5 p.m., just as the afternoon rush hour started.
 He did not say how long the crack was or what had caused it.

-The decision to close the terminal was made out of an “abundance of caution,” Zabaneh said, adding that structural engineers would be working at the building through the night to assess whether it is safe for people to return.
+The decision to close the terminal was made out of an “abundance of caution,” Zabaneh said, adding that structural engineers would be working at the building through the night to assess whether it safe to reopen.

-The terminal’s closing sent downtown San Francisco into chaos as buses were rerouted to a temporary transit center about two blocks away.
+The terminal’s closure sent downtown San Francisco into chaos as buses were rerouted to a temporary transit center about two blocks away.
 A downtown street that runs under the beam was also ordered closed indefinitely, causing traffic jams at the same time some streets were closed for a conference sponsored by Salesforce that was expected to draw 170,000 attendees.

 The terminal had faced delays in putting out contracts to bid and the winning bids were ultimately higher than expected, The San Francisco Chronicle reported.
 Consequently, the terminal's cost rose from $1.6 billion at its 2010 groundbreaking to more than $2 billion in 2016 because of what one analyst called "optimistic assumptions," according to the paper.